 Box 2.
-Alternative Coverage and Participation Estimates Tell the Same Story
+Alternative Coverage and Participation Estimates Tell the Same Story given time (see table below).

 The Figure below compares retirement plan participation rates from the CPS and three other household surveys from 1991-2013 for private sector workers ages 25-64.
 While participation has fluctuated for short intervals, all four datasets suggest that, over this period, 40-55 percent of workers are participating in a retirement plan in any given year.